HaxeFoundation/HaxeManual/md/manual/dictionary.md

 Represents a value which can be either **true** or **false**

 ##### Class Field
-A class field is a variable, property or method of a class which can either be static or non-static.
+A class field is a variable, property or method of a class.
+It can either be static or non-static.
 Non-static fields are referred to as **member** fields, so we speak of e.g. a **static method** or a **member variable**.

 ##### Class<T>
 This type is compatible with all class types.
 At compile-time, `Class<T>` can be considered the common base type of all class types.
 However, this relation is not reflected in generated code.